aaryamanmehta/simple-react-img-cycler/README.md

 # Simple Image Cycler
-This is a quick simple program that cycles through an array of images when clicked on.
+This is a quick simple program I created using React that cycles through an array of images when clicked on.